Field of Practice Resources

 This special issue is primarily focused on culturally responsive practice with American Indian and African American families, although not exclusively.
 The issue is divided into three sections: overview, practice, and perspectives.
 The overview section explores cultural responsiveness and concepts related to culturally informed practice.
 This issue features an expanded practice section focusing on innovative, community developed practices.
 The perspectives section presents articles from child welfare stakeholders on practice implementation and the personal impact of addressing culture in our work.
 (Read More)

 National Center for Cultural Competence (NCCC), Georgetown University Center for Child and Human Development

 The mission of the NCCC is to increase the capacity of health care and mental health care programs to design, implement, and evaluate culturally and linguistically competent service delivery systems to address growing diversity, persistent disparities, and to promote health and mental health equity.
-The Center publishes the Cultural and Linguistic Competence Assessment for Disability Organizations (CLCADO) and also sponsors the Leadership Institute for Cultural Diversity and Cultural and Linguistic Competence to increase the number and capacity of leaders within the disability field to advance and sustain cultural and linguistic competence.
+The Center publishes the Cultural and Linguistic Competence Assessment for Disability Organizations (CLCADO).

 The Boggs Center on Developmental Disabilities, Department of Pediatrics, Rutgers Robert Wood Johnson Medical School.